evolvedbinary/docker-existdb/README.md

 docker run -it -d -p 8080:8080 -p 8443:8443 duncdrum/exist-docker:latest
 ```

-You can now access exist via [localhost:8080](localhost:8080) in your browser.
+You can now access eXist via [localhost:8080](localhost:8080) in your browser.
 Try to stick with matching internal and external port assignments, to avoid unnecessary reloads and connection issues.

 To stop the container issue: